Duration

 2D Animation I - AGA204

 Students are introduced to the conventions and common principles that have developed over animation’s rich hundred-year history.
-Students will explore traditional frame-by-frame techniques including cut-out, stop-motion, and drawn animation underpinning and developing an understanding of principles of movement and the animation process.
-Work will be undertaken using both traditional hand-made and photographed techniques and newer digital versions of these.
+Students will explore traditional frame-by-frame techniques including cut-out, and drawn animation underpinning and developing an understanding of principles of movement and the animation process.
+Work will be undertaken using digital animation software and practices.

 3D Animation I - AGA205